Data and Oral Health Surveillance

 - Important State Collaborations Around Oral Health and Chronic Disease Infographic

 - The Importance of State Oral Health Program Plans Infographic

 ASTDD Basic Screening Survey (BSS) Resources

-Data Technical Assistance - ASTDD provides technical assistance with the BSS tool and other aspects of data surveys such as sampling and data analysis.
-To request assistance, download this form and e-mail to Beth Anderson, ASTDD Data Committee chair person at andersonB@michigan.gov
+- ASTDD provides technical assistance with the BSS tool and other aspects of data surveys such as sampling and data analysis.
+To request assistance, download the Data Technical Assistance Request Form and e-mail to Christine Wood, Executive Director of ASTDD at email@example.com.

-States with BSS Oral Health Data - This resource lists all states that have data obtained through a BSS of preschool or3rd grade children or older adults.
+- States with BSS Oral Health Data - This resource lists all states that have data obtained through a BSS of preschool or school-age children or older adults.
 When available, links to state BSS reports are provided.

 Other Data and Surveillance Resources